From Talent Pipelines to Strategic Capabilities: Rethinking India’s Science Institutions

 Institutions of the kind proposed here could begin to shift that balance:

-- By establishing new narratives around scientific careers
+- By establishing new narratives around science careers

 Prestige, after all, follows pathways.